lpickens03/lpickens03.github.io/about.md

 <br/>
 <h2>About Me</h2>
-After spending about 6 years in software while moonlighting as a system administrator, I discovered the wonderful world of information security and my path was set.
-I currently work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth vulnerability testing of customer systems.
+After spending about 6 years in software while moonlighting as a system administrator, I recently fell into information security and, well, my path was set.
+I currently work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth penetration testing of customer systems.
+I am also working towards my Master's in cybersecurity.

 I tend to waste whatever free time I have working on lab projects, playing video games, or reading books.
 In between all that awesomeness, I sneak in the occasional glass of wine.
 <br/>